Mizzurna Falls: Reception and legacy

-Upon release, four reviewers from Famitsu gave it a score of 22 out of 40.
+Upon release, four reviewers from Famitsu gave Mizzurna Falls a score of 22 out of 40.
 The game is considered a precursor of popular open world games such as Shenmue, and an unusual title for a Japanese video game of that era, with its stress on realism.

 Rolling Stone commented that the title was "quirky, weird, and rife with references to a cornucopia of media, namely Twin Peaks, and traces of it can now be seen in cult favorites like Deadly Premonition."
 Los Pakos, writing in Gametype in 2003, said that the game would undoubtedly had been considered a classic due to its more realistic storytelling in a horror game, and the most faithful simulation of an investigation on the PlayStation.

 The game was never officially released outside of Japan.
 However, it attracted the curiosity of outsiders who could play the game by purchasing a Japanese version, or heard of its unique nature via word of mouth.
 In 2016, a freelance translator publicly released a complete English script of the game, and began working with a programmer to implement the script in the game itself.
 The process was technically complex due to the sheer amount of text in the game, and resulted only in the raw code of an incomplete patch eventually being made available in mid-2019.
 When a third party used this code to assemble an unfinished, buggy patch, the original programmer objected to being associated with an unfinished project, and had the patch pulled from distribution via a copyright complaint.
 Eventually, in 2021, a new programming team completed a fully-functional fan translation patch based on the same script, coincidentally at nearly the same time as another, totally unrelated, patch was released by an independent translator.